Our Story

 Our History

-Triangle, Inc. was established in 1971 by business leaders and families who believed that we are all people with ability.
-In our early years, we provided on-site employment opportunities for people with disabilities from Medford, Malden, and Everett.
+Triangle, Inc. was founded in 1971 by community and business leaders in Everett, Malden, and Medford who believed that employment was an essential part of gaining independence.
+In our early years, we provided on-site employment opportunities for people with disabilities.
 Because people with disabilities wanted to work and live in the community, we also opened three community homes in our first decade.

 Triangle's Pearl Street headquarters in the '80s

-Triangle Inc.’s Pearl Street headquarters in the ’80s
+Triangle, Inc.’s Pearl Street headquarters in the 1980s

 Since 2001, Triangle, Inc. has rapidly expanded to provide youth and adults with the innovative career, leadership, and safety skills they need to live more independent, dignified lives.
 Our School-to-Career and Empowering People for Inclusive Communities (EPIC) initiatives equip high school students with disabilities and recent graduates with the tools to start careers and serve and lead their local communities.
-Our national award-winning IMPACT:Ability program provides evidence-based abuse prevention training that empowers people of all abilities to live safe, healthy lives.
-At our nine beautiful homes in Malden, Melrose, Peabody, Danvers, Reading, Stoneham, and Saugus, we provide support to 43 people to help them enjoy more independent, dignified lives.
+Our Triangle Abuse Prevention & Safety program provides abuse prevention training that empowers people of all abilities to live safe, healthy lives.
+At our eleven beautiful homes in Malden, Melrose, Peabody, Danvers, Reading, Stoneham, and Saugus, we provide support to 46 people to help them enjoy more independent, dignified lives.

-• 231 job opportunities were created across all Triangle employment-focused programs
+• 287 job opportunities were created across all Triangle employment programs

-To learn more about the outcomes of our programs, view our FY22 Annual Report.
+To learn more about the outcomes of our programs, view our FY24 Annual Report.

 Accessibility Toolbar